 How to respond if you’re asked for your salary history

 Despite the wave of new laws, most cities and states continue to allow interviewers to ask for your salary history, so it’s still likely to come up.
 Let’s look at three scenarios where you may get asked for your salary history and how to respond in each one.

-In a city or state where the question is banned
+In a city or state where the question is not permitted

 Ideally you won’t get asked for your salary history if you live in a place that has banned the question.
 But keep in mind that some employers may be unfamiliar with the new law.

 One option, if you’re comfortable with it, is to address the illegality of the question directly but respectfully and then pivot to a different topic.
 For example: “I don’t think that’s appropriate for us to discuss with the new law, but one thing I would like to talk about is…” and then ask about the office culture or what they would expect someone in this position to have accomplished in their first year.